A biometric residence permit (BRP) is an immigration document (visa) issued onto an ID card.

 It is essential to carefully check that the information on your BRP is accurate and promptly report any errors via the Home Office website, within 10 days of receiving it.

 - Check your visa end date, which should include the full duration of your course plus a 'wrap-up period'.
 See our visa duration page for guidance on how long this should be.
 Make a note of your visa expiry date – if you need to apply for a new visa you will need to do this before your current visa expires.

 - Check the biographical details (such as name, date of birth and nationality) are correct.

 - Check the sponsor licence number is correct - the University of Nottingham sponsor licence number is RFDX42DB2.

 - Check how many hours you are allowed to work in the UK during term-time, which should be 20 hours per week, or 10 hours per week for students studying courses below degree level.

 You also need to ensure that you understand and abide by the conditions of your visa (such as registering with the police, if applicable) as this is your responsibility.

-If you report BRP errors and are issued with a new corrected BRP, you must take the new BRP card to any Student Service Centre so that we may take a scan for our records.
+If you report BRP errors and are issued with a new corrected BRP, you must take the new BRP card to Cherry Tree Lodge to be scanned.